If you’re a home project DIY’er and you love to paint, you’re gonna love this post!

 They’re nice and thin making it easy to store many of them together, and they’re super simple to use.
 Actually, I don’t even use the peel & stick function – I use blue painter’s tape on the back so I can reuse them over and over again.

 The only downside to Samplize at the moment is they currently only offer samples for Benjamin Moore, Sherwin Williams, PPG, and Farrow & Ball.
-So what to do if you’re using a different brand?
-Make your own, of course!
+So what to do if you’re using a different brand or custom-mixed color?
+Make your own peel & stick sample, of course!

 I have one of the early versions of Samplize swatches showing they were using Oracal 631 vinyl sheets.
 You can buy these at Michaels for $1.99 each and decided I’d just make my own when I wanted to test a paint color Samplize doesn’t offer.

-Now, some of the other paint companies offer peel & stick samples, but they’re much smaller.
+Now, some of the other paint companies offer peel & stick samples, but they’re much smaller samples.
 I personally prefer the bigger swatches as I’m sure most people would as well.

 So in 5 easy steps, here’s all there is to making your own peel & stick paint swatches.
 Have fun!